pixelgrade/patch/README.md

 It's great if you're willing to use your skills, knowledge, and experience to help further refine this project with your own improvements.
 We really appreciate it and you're 💯 welcome to submit an issue or pull request on any topic.

 ### How can you help?
-- **Discovered an issue?** Please report it [here](https://github.com/pixelgrade/patch/issues/new "here") and help us fix it.
+-  🕵️‍♀️ **Discovered an issue?** Please report it [here](https://github.com/pixelgrade/patch/issues/new "here") and help us fix it.
-- **Fixed a bug?** That’s fantastic!
+- 🛠 **Fixed a bug?** That’s fantastic!
 Send a [pull request](https://github.com/pixelgrade/patch/pulls "pull request") and we will look over it.
-- **Need a feature?** Propose it [here](https://github.com/pixelgrade/patch/issues/new "here").
-Please take a moment to find out whether your idea fit the wider scope of this theme and provide as much detail and context as possible.
+- 🔮 **Need a feature?** Please take a moment to find out whether your idea fit the wider scope of this theme and provide as much detail and context as possible.
+Then propose it [here](https://github.com/pixelgrade/patch/issues/new).
-- **Have you made something great?** [Share](https://github.com/pixelgrade/patch/issues/new "Share") it with us.
+- 💎 **Have you made something great?** [Share](https://github.com/pixelgrade/patch/issues/new "Share") it with us.

 ### Contributors
 A manually curated list that include all the valuable people that have contributed to this project with code, user testing, feedback, or mockups.
 Thank you!